How to Choose the Right Backpack for Your Adventure

 Internal vs. External vs. Frameless

-• External frame: Great for heavy loads or gear with odd shapes
+• External frame: Great for heavy loads or irregularly shaped gear.

 Fit Is Everything

 Measure your torso length, not your height.
 The hip belt should sit snugly on your hip bones — not your waist.
-Try before you buy if possible.
+Try the pack on before you buy, and adjust shoulder straps and load lifters until it feels balanced.

 Look for Key Features